The Unemployment Rate is Not Signaling a Recession: Update December 2, 2016

 The model relies on four indicators to signal recessions:

-- A short 12-period and a long 60-period exponential moving average (EMA) of the unemployment rate (UER),
+- The short 12-period and a long 60-period exponential moving average (EMA) of the unemployment rate (UER),

 - The 8-month smoothed annualized growth rate of the UER (UERg).